DEV Community

 Closing the circle

-One reason I can see why it's less "dangerous" to call the ugly gray box an MVP is that creating hardware and software are so vastly different things.
+One reason I can see why it's less "dangerous" to call the ugly gray box an MVP, is that creating hardware and software are so vastly different things.
 When you create a hardware product you inherently know that you have to start from scratch once you're finished, you can't copy hardware as you can software.
-Your ugly gray box consist of off the shelve parts and your battery is duct-taped to the box because it's to expensive to commission a special Möbius strip-shaped battery so it fits into your fancy designer box.
+Your ugly gray box consists of off the shelve parts and your battery is duct-taped to the box because it's too expensive to commission a special Möbius strip-shaped battery so it fits into your fancy designer box.
 Your ugly gray box also won't get the approval stamp from any authority.

 Thanks for reading and keep on struggling.